 - Den

 - Inner Space lunchtime support for those pupils struggling at lunchtimes

 - Play Therapy,

 - Cranial Osteopathy

-- Pastoral lead supporting individual pupils
+- TA's supporting individuals with their pastoral needs

 Supportive of staff

 We recognise how challenging behaviour and emotions can be stressful for those adults working with these children.
 We look to ensure ongoing review and supervision support these members of staff.
 We look to ensure there are structured opportunities through the week/term to support staff with this challenge.
 Good practice includes:-